Online Multi-Agent Pickup and Delivery with Task Deadlines: Proposed Method

 In this approach, the agent is allowed to abandon its current task and undertake a more urgent task if a task with higher urgency appears closer when an agent is en route to the pickup location.
 We anticipate that task switching can reduce tardiness by prioritizing tasks with higher urgency.

-An agent will abandon its current task if both of the following conditions are met: \begin{itemize} \item The urgency of the new task is higher than that of the current task. \item The execution cost of the new task is lower than that of the current task. \end{itemize} In other words, the following inequalities should hold simultaneously:
+An agent will abandon its current task if both of the following conditions are met: \begin{itemize} \item The urgency of the new task is higher than that of the current task. \item The execution cost of the new task is lower than that of the current task. \end{itemize} Specifically, the following inequalities should hold simultaneously: